- Microsoft

 Azure Quantum Learning Path (Microsoft)

-Microsoft’s official learning path for Azure Quantum, covering the Q# programming language, quantum computing fundamentals, and the Azure Quantum Resource Estimator.
-All exercises run in a browser-based sandbox environment.
+Microsoft’s official learning path, “Get started with Azure Quantum” on Microsoft Learn, covering the Q# programming language, quantum computing fundamentals, and the Microsoft Quantum Resource Estimator.

 The Azure Quantum learning path is Microsoft’s structured introduction to quantum computing through the lens of their platform and Q# language.
 It is distinct from Qiskit-based courses in both language and approach: Q# is a domain-specific language designed explicitly for quantum programming, and Microsoft’s resource estimation tools are among the most sophisticated freely available for fault-tolerant planning.